NCBM/nonestrap/README.md

 # and APScheduler, under a virtual environment
 nonestrap -a onebot-v11 -a ding mybot nonebot-plugin-apscheduler

-# same as the first one but with production .env file.
+# like the first one but with production .env file.
 nonestrap -a onebot-v11 -e prod mybot

-# same as the first one but without creating a new virtual environment.
+# like the first one but without creating a new virtual environment.
 # use it if you have already prepared a virtual environment.
 nonestrap -a onebot-v11 -V mybot

-# use it if you want to use nonestrap in/for embeddable python.
-# install pip and setuptools into Lib/site-packages before you do it.
-# and don't forget to edit the pth file.
+# like the first one but keeps bot.py instead of bot.pyc
-pip install -t Lib/site-packages pip setuptools nonestrap -a onebot-v11 -VE python.exe mybot
+nonestrap -a onebot-v11 -C mybot
 ```